V9N1/Pacman-Game/README.md

 Ghost count

-Play.

-Lose.

-Pretend you didn’t lose and play again.

-📁 Project Structure
+Begin playing using keyboard controls.

+****Project Structure****
 Code
 pacman-game/
-  pacman.html      # Main game file (HTML + CSS + JS)
+  pacman.html      # Main game file (HTML, CSS, and JavaScript) README.md        # Project documentation
-  README.md        # This file
   .gitignore       # Git ignore rules
-Everything lives in one file, making it extremely easy to share, tweak, or break in creative ways.

-🔮 Future Enhancements
-This project is built to grow.
-Possible upgrades include:
+All game logic is contained within pacman.html, ensuring a minimal and portable project structure.

+****Future Enhancements****
+Potential improvements include:

-🧠 Smarter AI
+AI Development
-Full dot‑seeking with A* or Dijkstra
+Full implementation of dot‑seeking using A* or Dijkstra

-Ghost‑avoidance with threat weighting
+Enhanced ghost‑avoidance logic

-A real reinforcement learning agent (Q‑learning or a tiny neural net)
+A functional reinforcement learning agent (e.g., Q‑learning or a lightweight neural network)

-📊 Gameplay Analytics
+Gameplay Data Collection
-Log moves, scores, and outcomes to CSV
+Logging moves, scores, and outcomes to CSV

-Compare AI modes
+Comparative analysis of AI modes and difficulty settings

-See which difficulty produces the most rage‑quits

-🧪 Training UI
-Let an RL agent play thousands of games

-Visualize learning curves

-Watch Pac‑Man slowly become a genius

-📜 License
+****Training Interface****
+A dedicated UI for reinforcement learning experiments

+Visualization of learning progress (e.g., score trends over time)

+****License****
-This project is provided as‑is for learning and personal use.
+This project is provided as‑is for educational and personal use.
+You may modify and distribute it under your preferred terms.
-Modify it, remix it, break it, rebuild it — it’s yours.